-- 1. Try to pair groups together that have arrived at different, contrary conclusions.
-Encourage them to explain and defend their approaches. - 2.
-When appropriate, use vocabulary such as factors, prime numbers, and composite numbers.
+- 1. Avoid the temptation to be the answer key for your students.
+Instead, invite them to discuss with each other that they've found the best score possible. - 2.
+When appropriate, focus on using vocabulary such as factors, prime numbers, and composite numbers.